hombreperro45/docs/docs/specs/shader.md

     }
     #endif

-GLSL shaders must be modern style, and using ruby prefix is discouraged.

-### GLSL preset
+### GLSL presets

 Like Cg shaders, there is a preset format.
 Instead of .cgp extension, .glslp extension is used.
 The format is exactly the same, just replace .cg shaders with .glsl.
 To convert a .cgp preset, rename to .glslp and replace all references to .cg shaders with .glsl.

 ## Converting from Cg shaders

 GLSL shaders are mostly considered a compatibility format.
-It is possible to compile Cg shaders into GLSL shaders automatically using our [cg2glsl](https://github.com/libretro/RetroArch/blob/master/tools/cg2glsl.py) script found here.
+It is possible to compile Cg shaders into GLSL shaders automatically using our [cg2glsl script](https://github.com/libretro/RetroArch/blob/master/tools/cg2glsl.py).
 It can convert single shaders as well as batch conversion.

-It relies on nVidia's cgc tool found in nvidia-cg-toolkit package.
+Shader converstion relies on nVidia's cgc tool found in the `nvidia-cg-toolkit` package.

 ## Common Shaders Repository